javascript-tutorial/en.javascript.info/1-js/1-getting-started/3-editor/article.md

 # Code editors

-For the comfortable development we need a good code editor.

-It should support at least:

-1. Syntax highlight.
-2. Autocompletion.
-3. Folding -- collapsing/opening blocks of code.
-4. ...the more features -- the better.
+The code editor is the place where a programmer spends most his time.

+There are two archetypes: IDE and lightweight editors.
+Many people feel comfortable choosing one tool of each type.

 [cut]

 ## IDE

-The term "IDE" (Integrated Development Environment) -- denotes an advanced editor which can integrate with additional systems, such as bugtrackering, version control etc.
+The term [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment) is a powerful editor with many additional features that usually operates on a "whole project".

-An IDE operates on a "whole project": loads it and then can navigate between files, provide autocompletion based on the whole project, do other "project-level" stuff.
+An IDE loads the project (can be many files), and then allows navigate between files, provides autocompletion based on the whole project, does other "project-level" stuff.

 If you haven't considered selecting an IDE, pleae look at the following variants: